sujanW0W/Expense_Tracker-MERN/README.md

 Node & Express Application using MySQL.

 I have developed CRUD operations using MySQL, and MongoDB also.
-The codes for MongoDB is commented out.

 Update: Performed All the operations using ORM (Sequelize) for MySQL.